Treatment for Plantar Fasciitis

 They key takeaway from this if you are seeking relief for plantar fasciitis pain is that a major part of the problem you most likely have is muscle weakness in the foot and leg.

-In our experience it can be very very hard to use stretching type exercises as treatment for significant plantar fasciitis pain.
-Once there is scar tissue in the foot the majority people need hands on treatment for the pain.
+In our experience, it can be very very hard to use stretching-type exercises as a treatment for significant plantar fasciitis pain.
+Once there is scar tissue in the foot the majority of people need hands-on treatment for the pain.

 Our experience has also been that people who strengthen their whole lower limb recover faster and suffer far fewer relapses after their treatment for plantar fasciitis pain and heel pain.